Ushien/ToyBlock/README.md

 Project manager: [Jérôme Fink](https://github.com/Jefidev)

-# Deployed version of the website
+# Deployed version of the page

+You can check a deployed version of the webpage [here](https://ushien.github.io/ToyBlock/)

-# How to deploy the website
+# How to deploy the page

 # How to test the code